nucypher/nucypher/docs/source/guides/installation_guide.md

 ## System Requirements

-* At least 1 GB or RAM is required for key derivation functionality (SCrypt).
+* At least 1 GB of RAM is required for key derivation functionality (SCrypt).
 * We have tested `nucypher` with windows, mac OS, and linux (Linux is recommended).